City of Palms Classic

 The City of Palms Classic is an annual high school basketball tournament held in Fort Myers, Florida.
+It is generally recognized as the nation's best bracketed holiday event.

 History

 The tournament began in 1973 as a high school boys' basketball tournament with a seven-team format.
 The earliest editions featured teams primarily from the Fort Myers News-Press' high school coverage area, but there were some quality teams from around the state, including Lakeland High, Brandon, Pompano Beach, Glades Central and Okeechobee.

-In 1985, Bill Pollock, a Fort Myers resident whose son, John, was a rising senior at Fort Myers High School, became involved in the tournament, as did the News-Press' preps editor, Donnie Wilkie.
-The two have teamed ever since, and the tournament, sponsored by Bank of America (formerly Barnett Bank and NationsBank), quickly skyrocketed into a major national event.
-Pollock's son led Fort Myers to the 1985 tournament championship against a still-mostly-local field.
-Currently, the tournament consists of a 16-team national bracket, with selected "Sunshine Series" games (featuring additional high school teams from Florida and Georgia) dotting the schedule throughout the typically six-day event.
+In 1985, Bill Pollock, a Fort Myers resident whose son, John, was a rising senior at Fort Myers High School, became involved in the tournament, as did News-Press preps editor Donnie Wilkie.
+The two teamed for more than three decades and the tournament, sponsored by Bank of America (formerly Barnett Bank and NationsBank) and later Culligan, quickly skyrocketed into a major national event.
+Pollock's son helped Fort Myers to the 1985 tournament championship against a still-mostly-local field and is now the President of Classic Basketball Inc. Currently, the tournament consists of a 16-team national bracket, with a pair of smaller brackets—four-team "Sunshine Series" (featuring additional teams from mostly Florida and Georgia) and "Signature Series" (non-traditional schools and unsanctioned academies) tournaments.
+The tournament typically spans six days, and has been played the week before Christmas since 1991.

-Among the early breakthroughs for the tournament was a riveting, triple-overtime championship game in 1989, in which Flint Hill School, led by Randolph Childress, Cory Alexander and Serge Zwikker, defeated Abraham Lincoln High School (Brooklyn, New York), led by Norman Marbury and Tchaka Shipp, 70-68, on a last-second 3-pointer by Childress, who went on to stardom at Wake Forest University.
+Among the City of Palms' early breakthroughs was a riveting, triple-overtime championship game in 1989, in which Flint Hill School, led by Randolph Childress, Cory Alexander and Serge Zwikker, defeated Abraham Lincoln High School (Brooklyn, New York), led by Norman "Jou Jou" Marbury and Tchaka Shipp, 70–68, on a last-second 3-pointer by Childress, who went on to stardom at Wake Forest University.